Thank you for your support in 2020.

 Thanks to your support we have been able to put up a strong fight every time they have attempted to advance their campaign in Parliament, the media and amongst the wider public.

 Alongside this, we have been able to secure a number of key victories and achievements.
-We wanted to share some of these with you and thank you for your support.
+I wanted to share some of these with you and thank you for your support.

 These important victories could not have happened without you.